Ghassen-Da/Ghassen-Da/README.md

 ### Hi there, I'm Ghassen Daoud 👋

-## I'm a Software engineering student
+## I'm a Software engineer

-- 🌱 AWS solutions architect.
-- 🔭 DevOps and Cloud expert.
+- 🔭 DevOps and Cloud engineer.
+- 🌱 2+ years of work experience in AWS.
 - 💬 Ask me about Mobile/Web development.
 - 📫 How to reach me: ghassendaoud99@gmail.com
-- ⚡ Fun fact: I make the best fajitas!
+- ⚡ Fun fact: I make the best pizza!
-- 👯 I’m looking to collaborate with big software companies.
-- 🥅 2022 Goals: Launch my first startup.

 <br>